-Having a dog is one of life’s greatest joys!
+A dog in your home is one of life’s greatest joys!
 Caring for a dog is a full-time responsibility that requires time, energy, and money.
-If your family is thinking of getting a new dog, there are a few things to keep in mind and what to consider when choosing the right four-legged companion for your family.
+If your family is thinking of getting a new dog, there are a few things to keep in mind and to consider when choosing the right four-legged companion for your family.

 Our Director of Dog Training, Kelly, offers advice on four topics not to overlook: energy, dog grooming, breed characteristics, and dog training.

 Dogs and puppies require different levels of energy, physically and mentally, based on size and breed.
 One of the things to keep in mind when choosing a dog is how to meet a dog’s needs and what kind of energy release you can provide to your new furry family member.

 #2 – Dog Grooming

 When you’re looking for a new dog, don’t overlook what dog grooming responsibilities are based on the breed and the financial aspect that comes with routine grooming for dogs.

 #3 – Breed Characteristics

 Specific dog breeds are bred for different things, including their physical and mental stimulation needs.
 For example, you may want to reconsider having a Husky in an apartment as they can be very vocal and require a lot of space.